 These symptoms can be caused by cancer or by other conditions.
 It is important to see a doctor to determine the cause of any of these symptoms.

 - How is testicular cancer diagnosed?To help find the cause of symptoms, the doctor evaluates a man’s general health.
 The doctor also performs a physical exam and may order laboratory and diagnostic tests.
 These tests include:

-- Blood tests that measure the levels of tumor markers.
-Tumor markers are substances often found in higher-than-normal amounts when cancer is present.
-Tumor markers such as alpha-fetoprotein (AFP), Beta-human chorionic gonadotropin (ßHCG), and lactate dehydrogenase (LDH) may suggest the presence of a testicular tumor, even if it is too small to be detected by physical exams or imaging tests.
+- Blood tests that measure the levels of tumour markers.
+Tumour markers are substances often found in higher-than-normal amounts when cancer is present.
+Tumour markers such as alpha-fetoprotein (AFP), Beta-human chorionic gonadotropin (ßHCG), and lactate dehydrogenase (LDH) may suggest the presence of a testicular tumour, even if it is too small to be detected by physical exams or imaging tests.

 - Ultrasound, a test in which high-frequency sound waves are bounced off internal organs and tissues.
 Their echoes produce a picture called a sonogram.
 Ultrasound of the scrotum can show the presence and size of a mass in the testicle.
 It is also helpful in ruling out other conditions, such as swelling due to infection or a collection of fluid unrelated to cancer.